timboettiger/dispel-snesdc-edition/Readme.md

 ; Warning: Patch length (28 bytes) mismatch.
 Allowed length: 36 bytes.
 ```

-Dead codes were historically used in Action Replay MK II and MK III cheat devices and remained undocumented for years.
+`DEADC0DE` were historically used in Action Replay MK II and MK III cheat devices and remained undocumented for years.

 More details about this can be found in the associated [GitHub project](https://github.com/timboettiger/action-replay-mk-iii/blob/master/deadc0de-story.md).